 Submission of your manuscript is welcome provided that it or any translation of it has not been copyrighted or published, nor is it being submitted for publication elsewhere.Contributions should be written in English and include a 50 to 100 word abstract.
-There is a limit of 25 pages.
+The manuscript should be in single column, double spaced format, within a limit of 25 pages.
 No page charge is made.
 Please make sure that the paper is submitted in its final form.
 Corrections in the proof stage, other than printer's errors, should be avoided; costs arising from such extra corrections may be charged to the authors.

 Upon acceptance of an article, the author(s) will be asked to transfer copyright of the article to the Publisher.
 This transfer will ensure the widest possible dissemination of information.
 Authors are responsible for obtaining permissions to reprint previously published figures, tables, and other material.
 Letters of permission should accompany the final submission.Manuscripts should be prepared for publication in accordance with instructions given below.

 The journal welcomes the following types of contributions: